Lautenschlager-id/transfromage/docs/Events.md

 >		hard = 0, -- Total saves in hard mode.
 >		divine = 0 -- Total saves in divine mode.
 >	}, -- Total saves of the player.
->	shamanCheese = 0, -- Total cheese gathered as shaman.
+>	shamanCheese = 0, -- Number of cheese gathered as shaman.
 >	firsts = 0, -- Number of firsts.
 >	cheeses = 0, -- Number of cheese gathered.
 >	bootcamps = 0, -- Number of bootcamps completed.